DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 ## Expected Behavior

-Expected voltage divider of the ratio of 1/2.
+A reading of 1/2 of the voltage of the battery on the resistor.
 ## Observed Behavior

 The voltmeter shows 1/1000th of the voltage of the battery.

 ## Generate Causes
-Wiring issues,
+Wiring issues, incorrect value of resistors, connectivity of the voltmeter.

 ## Testing

-Check wiring and connectivity, CHeck the resistance of the resistors.
+Check wiring and connectivity, check the resistance of the resistors.

 ## Repair and Evaluate
 Change the resistance of the resistor from 1 ohm to 1 kilo ohm.